Author: Ron Graham

 Lust does not originate in our flesh

 Evil desires originate in our hearts.
-Paul describes those who gave their bodies over to vile passions —lesbianism and sodomy for instance.
+Paul describes those who, according to him, gave their bodies over to vile passions.
 He says they exchanged the natural use of their bodies for what was against nature (Romans 1:24-27).

 Natural fleshly desires are good